NaioTechnologies/ApiClient/README.md

 - You need, a robot with open api, or a simulator, to connect on.

+You may have to install additionnal libraries, just follow error messages.

 Please send back any problems you had been faced off (like path or questions), for further improvment of this document.